apache/aurora/docs/development/thrift.md

 * Add a new field as an eventual replacement of the old one and implement a dual read/write anywhere the old field is used.
 If a thrift struct is mapped in the DB store make sure both columns are marked as `NOT NULL`
-* Check [storage.thrift](../../api/src/main/thrift/org/apache/aurora/gen/storage.thrift) to see if the affected struct is stored in Aurora scheduler storage.
-If so, you most likely need to backfill existing data to ensure both fields are populated eagerly on startup.
-See [this patch](https://reviews.apache.org/r/43172) as a real-life example of thrift-struct backfilling.
-IMPORTANT: backfilling implementation needs to ensure both fields are populated.
-This is critical to enable graceful scheduler upgrade as well as rollback to the old version if needed.
+* Check [storage.thrift](../../api/src/main/thrift/org/apache/aurora/gen/storage.thrift) to see if
+the affected struct is stored in Aurora scheduler storage.
+If so, it's almost certainly also necessary to perform a [DB migration](db-migration.md).
 * Add a deprecation jira ticket into the vCurrent+1 release candidate
 * Add a TODO for the deprecated field mentioning the jira ticket